AkBKukU/docker-scripts/INSTALL-DOCKER.md

 The script should unpack all of the Docker files into the user's `~/bin` folder.
-After running it will present you with lines to add to your `~/.bashrc` file, if they are the same that I saw you can add them with this commands:
+After running it will present you with lines to add to your `~/.bashrc` file, if they are the same that I saw you can add them with these commands:

 	echo "export PATH=/home/$USER/bin:\$PATH" >> ~/.bashrc
 	echo "export DOCKER_HOST=unix:///run/user/$UID/docker.sock" >> ~/.bashrc